Updated: 10 January 2022

 With growing numbers of holidaymakers heading off on their much-anticipated overseas breaks, the UK and destinations around the world are using testing to help prevent the spread of COVID-19 and open up international travel as safely as possible.

-Any tests you need for travel need to meet the UK Government’s testing requirements and come from a private testing provider, so you can’t use one of the free tests currently being offered by the NHS.
+All tests for travel must meet the testing requirements for your destination and/or the UK Government for your return to the UK and come from a private testing provider listed on Gov.uk, so you can’t use one of the free tests currently being offered by the NHS.
 You may have heard that each test costs more than £100, but many providers have cut costs to around £60 for a PCR test, even less for lateral flow or antigen tests, and some travel companies are also offering their own competitively priced testing packages.

-You can use the Government website to find a travel test provider, but it’s also a good idea to ask a travel professional to help you find an approved provider that offers tests that meet the UK Government’s testing requirements at a reasonable price.
+Make sure you research the private testing providers to find the option that works best for you, but it’s also a good idea to ask a travel professional to help you find an approved provider that offers tests that meet the testing requirements at a reasonable price.

 Ready to head off on your next break?
 Here’s everything you need to know about tests for travel.

-Some destinations don’t require you to take a test if you can show proof that you’ve received both doses of an approved vaccine, and you can find this information on the FCDO country travel advice pages too.
+Some destinations don’t require you to take a test if you can show proof that you’ve received the full course of an approved vaccine, and you can find this information on the FCDO country travel advice page too.

-If you do need to take a test, this will need to be booked and paid for using a private testing provider, and it’s best to book your tests a week or two before your trip to make sure you get your results back before you travel.
+If you do need to take a test, this will need to be booked and paid for using a private testing provider.
+It’s best to start researching your options and book your tests at least a week or two before your trip to make sure you get your results back in the time frame required before you travel.

-Yes, you will need to take a ‘pre-departure test’ up to 72 hours before your journey home, which can be an antigen test, a LAMP test or a PCR test.
-Once again, you’ll need to show proof of your results via a printed document, an email or a text message in order to be allowed to return to the UK.
-The results need to be in either English, French or Spanish, so no translations will be accepted.
+If you’re not fully vaccinated, you will need to take a test, regardless of where you are travelling from.
+This test needs to be taken in the two days before you depart for the UK and can be a lateral flow or PCR test.
+You’ll need to show proof of your results via a printed document, an email or a text message in order to be allowed to return to the UK and your results need to be in either English, French or Spanish, so no translations will be accepted.

-If you choose a testing provider in the UK, you’ll need to pre-book your test before you go on holiday, take your test kit with you in your suitcase and take the test on a video call with your test provider within 72 hours of your return home.
-This is so they can watch you take the test and then issue you with your results.
+Pre-departure tests can also be arranged through a private testing provider in the UK, but this will need to be pre-booked before you go on holiday.
+This is so you can take your test kit with you in your suitcase and take the test on a video call with your test provider so they can watch you take the test and then issue you with your results.

-Any tests you need to take once you’re back in the UK will need to be arranged before you go on holiday, as you’ll need to include the reference number on your ‘Passenger Locator Form’ that needs to be filled out up to 48 hours before your journey home.
+Yes, and any tests you need to take once you’re back in the UK will need to be arranged before you come back from your holiday, as you’ll need to include the reference number on your ‘Passenger Locator Form’ that needs to be filled out up to 48 hours before your journey home.

-If you are returning from or have transited through a red list country in the 10 days before you arrive in the UK, you have to pre-book a mandatory 11-night quarantine hotel package, which will include two PCR tests, taken on day two and day eight.
+If you are returning from a red list country, irrespective of your vaccination status, you have to pre-book a mandatory 11-night quarantine hotel package, which will include two PCR tests, taken on day two and day eight.
 You will not be able to use the Test to Release scheme.

 As always, if you have any queries or if there is something you are unsure about, speak to your ABTA Member travel provider.
 They will be able to explain which tests you need for your holiday and make sure you have the most up-to-date information and advice so you can get ready for your trip.

-If you need further guidance, please discuss your travel plans with your GP, pharmacist or a travel clinic to get the latest advice regarding COVID-19 tests.
+If you need further guidance, please discuss your travel plans with your GP or a travel clinic to get the latest advice regarding COVID-19 tests.
 NaTHNaC have some general advice for travellers on the TravelHealthPro website, so please click here for more information.